9 Ways to Stop a Panic Attack

 * The effects of a massage can last for days.
 Try to get a massage regularly.
-Even a family member can perform the service if the cost of a professional massage is too high.
+Even a family student can perform the service if the cost of a professional massage is too high.

 4. Use your imagination.
 Imagine something pleasant and relaxing.
 It might be hard to think of something positive in the moment, so have a few ideas before a panic attack strikes.